A plan for every budget, with an impressive list of identity protection features

 So, here’s the part where I’d normally tell you that you can try at least one tier of service risk-free for a week or so, but unfortunately — no such luck with IdentityIQ.
 You’re going to have to buy the ticket to take the ride.

-That said, many identity theft protection services offer deals throughout the year — particularly around Black Friday and Cyber Monday.
+That said, you may be able to get discounts from IdentityIQ, particularly around Black Friday and Cyber Monday.
 Also, we always post about deals when we hear about them, so it pays to check back here as you’re shopping around.
 Don’t wait too long, though.
 The best time to purchase protection is today.

 One thing I really like is the way IdentityIQ has structured their subscription plans regarding their options.
 A lot of times services will give you two choices: their stripped-down cheaper version, or their full-blown service for full price; there’s no middle ground.
 With IdentityIQ, you really have an opportunity to see which features and functions you need, and pay only for those as you go.
 It’s the next best thing to à la carte service.

 That said, you’re going to fork over quite a bit of cash if you want full access to everything IdentityIQ has to offer.
 And even then, it’s still missing some pretty important functionality that other services with a similar price provide like financial account monitoring.
 If this isn’t critically important to you, then it’s not something to worry about, but it’s certainly something to consider while comparison shopping.